calebkim16/CalebKim-ProjectPortfolio/README.md

-# ProjectPortfolio
+### Hello 👋, this is my Project Portfolio

-Hello my name is Caleb Kim, a junior at Wake Forest University pursuiing a bachelors degree in computer science, accompanied by a minor in statistics.
-This GitHub repository is a compilation of my coding journey over the years.
-From collaborative group projects in JavaScript to solo lab assignments in Java and crafting user-interactive games with Python, I'm always eager to expand my computer science knowledge and enhance my coding skills.
+Hello, I am Caleb Kim, a senior at Wake Forest University pursuing a B.A. in Computer Science with a minor in Statistics.
+This repository is a collection of my coding journey, showcasing projects ranging from collaborative group work in JavaScript to solo lab assignments in Java and interactive Python games.
+I'm always eager to expand my knowledge and refine my coding skills through hands-on experience.

+Languages & Technologies
-Languages: Java, JavaScript, Python, SQL
+Programming: Java, JavaScript, Python, SQL

-Contact: Phone: 908-202-8453
+Tools & Frameworks: MATLAB, RStudio, Power BI, Tableau Interests
+I'm passionate about machine learning, data analytics, and software development, with a particular interest in sports analytics and health informatics.

+Feel free to explore my projects, and don’t hesitate to reach out!

-Email: calebkim0816@gmail.com
+📧 Email: calebkim0816@gmail.com
+📞 Phone: 908-202-8453